Jenny-Z-Zhu/InteractiveDashboardWithPanelAndHvplot/README.md

+# Two Ways to View this Project

+Welcome!

+## View on Your Local Environment
 Download below file to view dashboard on your local enviroment (IDE only), Jupyter Lab won't work.
 - `Customer_Churn_EDA.ipynb`
 - `sampled_churn_data`